JereKuusela/valheim-upgrade_world/publish/README.md

 For example setting "p" to included biomes and "bl,mo,me,o,s" to excluded biomes would only operate inner parts of plains biomes.

 For example setting "300,500,500,0|1000,2000,500,0" to custom points would protect areas at coordinates 300,500 and 1000,2000 up to 500 radius.

+For example setting "300,500,0,100" to custom points would only operate near coordinates 300,500 witin 100 meters.

 # Upgrade